bekk/bekk-christmas/post/thecloud/pubsub.md

 _IEA, "Global data centre energy demand by data centre type", IEA, Paris https://www.iea.org/data-and-statistics/charts/global-data-centre-energy-demand-by-data-centre-type_

+**Continued efforts on improving energy efficiency**

 Meanwhile, these hyperscale operators continue to innovate.
 Google for instance entered into a collaboration with DeepMind to [improve data center cooling](https://www.bloomberg.com/opinion/articles/2019-12-13/energy-efficiency-a-hot-problem-for-big-tech-data-centers?srnd=opinion) via Machine Learning and just recently launched a fully automated solution for their data centers, rendering a PUE of 1.06 on certain facilities.

 ![](/assets/tc-15-ml.jpg "https://www.cbinsights.com/research/future-of-data-centers/#energy")

 _A typical day of PUE (power usage effectiveness) with ML turned on and off.
 Source: DeepMind_

-The cloud vendors also continue to improve on runtimes, virtualization, compression and software that runs on top of this hardware.
+The cloud vendors also continue to improve on runtimes, virtualization, compression and software that runs our workloads on top of their hardware improving the overall computation density.
 For instance, Google [recently launched](https://cloud.google.com/blog/products/compute/understanding-dynamic-resource-management-in-e2-vms) a new task scheduler which assigns resources dynamically, hence increasing hardware utilization in massive-multiparallell environments.
-Microsoft has done substatial work to improve performance in their .NET Core libraries for the same reasons.
+Microsoft has done substantial work to improve performance in their .NET Core libraries for the same reasons.

-But the biggest signal, says Fox, will come from us, the digital consumers.
-Increasingly, he says, “they understand that every cloud lives inside a data center.
-And each has a different footprint.”
-We will, he believes, soon all demand to know the carbon footprint of our video streams and internet searches.
-The more far-sighted of the big data companies are gearing up for that day.
-“I fully expect we may see green labelling for digital sources as routine within five years.”

-Data center energy consumption first came under heavy scrutiny in the early 2000s, when experts warned that the rapid growth of the Internet would drive a rise in worldwide fossil fuel emissions.
-Thankfully, energy efficiency improvements and innovation in renewable energy has substantially lowered the increase of the industry’s power consumption – despite the fact that the hunger for data has accelerated.

-Furthermore, improved hardware efficiency, server virtualization and the advent of hyper-scale data centers, has driven economies of scale for the likes of Microsoft and Amazon.
-These IT behemoths have mastered the art of maximizing data center efficiency and server utilization, as well as improving their power systems and cooling equipment.

-## Why is this important and what is there to be done?
+## Why is this important and what can you do?

 Resistance to both the cloud and the Borg is futile.
 Limiting viral videos, Google searches and users from using online services is obviously to no purpose.

-However, for us in the industry of making such services, there lies a responsibility to inform and acquaint our bosses, customers and decisionmakers about environmental impacts of their decisions.
+However, for us in the industry of making such services, there lies a responsibility to inform and acquaint our bosses, customers and decisionmakers about environmental impacts of their decisions and where our workloads run.

 As a part of this advent calendar, our CTO wrote an article about private PaaS [being considered harmful](https://thecloud.christmas/2019/2).
 He was mainly arguing the benefits of public clouds versus private clouds and data centers.
 I hope this article has contributed to illuminate a new perspective.
 Not only are private clouds considered harmful from an innovation perspective, but from an environmental aspect as well, where hyperscale clouds continue to innovate not only on the breath of services, but also on energy efficiency on a scale.

-Disruptive innovation on the compute side will inevitably come to market soon, giving us faster compute engines and architectures that deliver more computational density per watt.
-We are currently stuck with architectures developed some 40 years ago that are not going to satisfy humanity’s insatiable thirst for a lot more processing, much faster processing and much more energy-efficient processing.
+However, there lies a responsibility on all of us developers as well to utilize libraries, coding techniques and compression algorithms which consume less energy.
+Mobile developers are well aware of the power restrictions due to batteries.
+It's time the rest of us follows and give their contribution to lowering data storage and processing for our workloads.
+The benefit?
+Reducing storage, memory and CPU for your workloads has an economic benefit - you pay less money to the cloud vendor.
+Win-win.